Skip to content

 return evaluator.locals[macro_var]

-We could define a macro variable my_macro_var with a value of 1 and pass it to the get_macro_var function like this:
+We could define a local macro variable my_macro_var with a value of 1 and pass it to the get_macro_var function like this:

 1